TOAST-DOCS/Storage-Object-Storage/en/s3-api-guide.md

 </details>

-### Get
+### Get Bucket

-Get bucket information as specified and list objects that are saved within.
+Retrieves the information of a specified bucket and the list of objects that are stored in the bucket.

 ```
 GET /{bucket}